What’s Up, Hungry People

 - Fill a large pot with water and submerge the immersion circulator.
-Set the temperature to 165°F.
+Set the temperature to 165°F (74°C).

 - In a small bowl, stir together the cubes of butter and parsley.
 Season the chicken legs with salt and pepper.

-- Monitor the temperature so it maintains 165°F. Sous vide the chicken legs for one (minimum) to four hours, as desired.
-My legs were finished ay three and a half hours.
+- Monitor the temperature to ensure it stays at 165°F (74°C).
+Sous vide the chicken legs for a minimum of one to four hours, as desired.
+My legs were finished at three and a half hours.

-- Before removing the chicken legs from the water bath, preheat a deep fryer (or stove top skillet with an inch of oil) to 375°F. Remove the chicken legs from the bags and let the excess moisture drip off.
+- Before removing the chicken legs from the water bath, preheat a deep fryer (or stovetop skillet with an inch of olive oil) to 375°F (190°C).
+Remove the chicken legs from the bags and let the excess moisture drip off.
 Dunk the chicken legs into the fryer for one minute, until the skin is brown and crispy.